Spire.Office Knowledgebase Page 25 | E-iceblue

 }, []);

-// Function to extract all text from a Word document
+// Function to insert a default table of contents into a Word document

 if (wasmModule) {